OpenCV/repaint/README.md

 repaint
 =======

-A canvas repaint
-#Introduction
+##Introduction
-_<canvas>_ is a HTML5 tag which lets us draw graphics usually via scripting(JavaScript).
+_canvas_ is a HTML5 tag which lets us draw graphics usually via scripting(JavaScript).

 Project *repaint* was started at FusionCharts, Bangalore to contribute to the open source community.